 He sent his subscribers an email about a technique he calls the “shoulder niche approach”:

-At the end of the email, he connects it to the next piece of content he’ll publish, which is a case study using that exact technique.
+At the end of the email, he connects it to the next piece of great content he’ll publish, which is a case study using that exact technique.

 Scenario #2 – You can link to more of your own content: Another way you can connect related content together is to simply link to it with internal links in your content:

 I do this several times in each article, linking to any related articles that I think readers might be interested in.

 This naturally increases the average amount of great content a visitor reads, which helps me build deeper relationships more quickly.

 On top of that, highly relevant internal links will improve your search rankings as well.

 Maintaining consistent brand signals: I’d like to leave you with one final example in this section that illustrates the potential effectiveness of having a unique, recognizable part of your brand across as much of your work as possible.